 One of the most important questions you are pre-testing, of course, is the valuation question.
-If your survey contains a dichotomous choice valuation question, you'll need to pre-test the dollar amounts that are randomly assigned to respondents.
+If your survey contains a dichotomous choice valuation question you'll need to pretest the dollar amounts that are randomly assigned to respondents.
 You may have an idea of which values to insert after conducting the literature review.
 For example, if the economic literature indicates that all willingness to pay values for threatened and endangered species are between \$1 and \$75, then this is a reasonable range for your starting points.
 Still, you need to test these values.
 Suppose your dollar amounts are \$1, \$25, \$50, and \$100.
-If everyone answers 'no' to the \$100 willingness to pay question, you aren't learning much from this dollar amount.
+If everyone answers "no" to the \$100 willingness to pay question, you aren't learning much from this dollar amount.
 Consider lowering the \$100 amount to \$75.
-If more than 40 per cent or 50 per cent of the sample says that they will pay \$100, then add a higher dollar amount.
-A similar procedure could be used to pre-test payment card response categories.
-If no one says that they would pay more than \$100 but 55 per cent say they would pay between \$50 and \$100, then you will learn more about willingness to pay by changing the response categories to 'between \$50 and \$75' and 'more than \$75'.
-If you have no idea what a reasonable range is for your dichotomous choice dollar amounts or payment card response categories, try asking an openended valuation question in the pre-test.
+If more than 40% or 50% of the sample says that they will pay \$100, then add a higher dollar amount.
+A similar procedure could be used to pretest payment card response categories.
+If no one says that they would pay more than \$100 but 55% say they would pay between \$50 and \$100, then you will learn more about willingness to pay by changing the response categories to "between \$50 and \$75" and "more than \$75."
+If you have no idea what a reasonable range is for your dichotomous choice dollar amounts or payment card response categories, try asking an open-ended valuation question in the pretest.
 The range of willingness to pay values obtained give you an idea of the range of dollar amounts to use in the dichotomous choice question.
-In this case, a second pre-test may be necessary.
+In this case, a second pretest may be necessary.

-If, for some reason, you are not able to conduct a mail survey pre-test, consider a pre-test with convenience samples.
+If, for some reason, you are not able to conduct a mail survey pretest, consider a pretest with convenience samples.
 Convenience samples include those obtained from intercept surveys.
-Go to a place where people hang out - the mall, the grocery store, or the boat ramp - and place the survey booklet with a postage paid return envelope on the car windshield.
-You'll get a lower response rate than if you mailed the survey to people at their home address, but you will distribute a large number of questionnaires quickly and cheaply.
-If you are bolder, you could 'intercept' people as they are leaving the mall, the grocery store, or getting their boat out of the water and ask them to take the questionnaire home, fill it out, and mail it back to you.
+Go to a place where people hang out -- the mall, the grocery store, or the boat ramp -- and place the survey booklet with the postage paid return envelope on the car windshield.
+You'll get a lower response rate than if you mailed the survey to people at their home address; but you will distribute a large number of questionnaires quickly and cheaply.
+If you are bolder, you could "intercept" people as they are leaving the mall, the grocery store or getting their boat out of the water and ask them to take the questionnaire home, fill it out, and mail it back to you.
 You'll probably get a better response if you talk to them.